 The country of France has also made a major contribution to the world of cold brew.
 French soldiers are noted to have served a form of cold brew coffee as early as 1837 when they took Mazagran Fortress in Algiers, Algeria.
 It is because of this origin that this version of the drink is known as a Mazagran.

-When Did Cold Brew Come to the United States?
+Cold Brew Comes to the United States

 Though cold brew has been around for hundreds of years in one form or another, it has only been the past ten years that have seen it become increasingly popular in the United States of America.
 It was initially a variety of cold brew known as the Toddy that started making appearances in cafes across the USA.
 Its popularity has only grown in recent years as more Americans are getting tuned into this age-old way of making one of the world’s favorite drinks.